-In these uncertain times, everyone is propping up their personal brand, except you.
+In these uncertain times, everyone is propping up their personal brand.

 Bill Gates once famously said, “If I was down to my last dollar, I’d spend it on PR.”
 If the smartest people in the world invest in their personal brand, shouldn’t you?